JvanKatwijk/dab-cmdline/README.md

 -----------------------------------------------------------------------
 New is that now the new SDRplay library, the v3 library, is supported.
-In order to allow choosing between the "old" 2.13 and the "new" 3.06 library, the CMakeFile for example 2 allows selection of
+In order to allow choosing between the "old" 2.13 and the "new" 3.06 library, the CMakeFile for example 2 and example 3 allows selection of

 	-DSDRPLAY=ON
 or